Help / FAQ: Frequently Asked Questions

 1. Where may one find data on the latest published CPI?

 Various query options are available, which may be accessed via a general menu .
-Updating a rental income with the CPI may be carried out with the option Do you wish to update a rental income?.
+Updating a rental income with the CPI may be carried out with the option Would you like to update a personal income or spending?.
 Ascertaining CPI variation rates between different periods may be carried out with the option How much has the CPI varied since....?.
 And if you wish, you may also access the detailed information .

 2. What months need to be included to calculate the CPI variation for a full year?
 Do the initial and final months need to be repeated?